david-rockwood/fimpad/README.md

 >
 > Jane:

-Now all you have to do is click after the "John: " label and type your response, then click after the "Jane: " label to place the carat, then press Ctrl+Shift+Enter.
+Now all you have to do is click after the "John: " label and type your response, then click after the "Jane: " label to place the carat, then press Ctrl+Shift+R (assuming that you used an FIM tag prior and you want to repeat it.)

 ---